Lukashenko's grasp on Belarus is crumbling. Democracy is calling.

 Essentially, in allowing the state to regulate our differences, we become less capable of dealing with difference, whether of opinion, ethnicity or culture.
 As our intolerance grows, so does our dependence on systems of power that can separate us into calm, comfortable cocoons.
 This works so long as the state does not falter, but when it does, we are confronted with that which we hate most: conflict.
 It is in these moments of weakness, when we crave for nothing more than the return of order, that we are most at risk of falling prey to the fundamental and the totalitarian.
 Just as the economic decline of the Weimar Republic led to the rise of Nazi Germany, so could a decline in liberal democracy lead to a rise in tyranny.

 If we wish to abandon the state and uphold democracy, then we must also abandon comfort and uphold conflict.
-If we want fundamentalist worldviews (both left and right) to lost their appeal, then we must embrace complexity.
+If we want fundamentalist worldviews (both left and right) to lose their appeal, then we must embrace complexity.
 We have to learn to confront one another, to argue, to fight, and to eventually agree.
 Until we can work with one another again, until we can break free of our little cocoons, we will always need a state to protect us.

 Special thanks for our patrons, Dominic Condello, John Walker, BoringAsian, Mr Jake P Walker, Joseph Sharples, Josh Stead & Maisy Blackbourn